insdaguirre/4940_FinalProject_-VC_NetworkScience/README.md

 # VC Investment Network Analysis

-Final Project for INFO 4940: Network Science (Cornell University)
+Final Project for INFO 4940: Network Science (Cornell CIS)

 This repository analyzes venture capital (VC) investment networks using a bipartite graph of VCs and companies.
 It builds network metrics, visualizations, and portfolio analytics to understand which VCs are most connected, where they co-invest, and which industry verticals concentrate success and capital.